vdaburon/blog_post_jmeter_elk_apm/doc/US/README_US.md

 # Blog post in English for site https://elastic.co/en/blog

 ## The advantages of ELASTIC APM for observing the tested environment
-My first use of the Elastic Search Application Performance Monitoring (ELASTIC APM) observability solution coincides with projects that are developed based on micro-services.
+My first use of the Elastic Application Performance Monitoring (ELASTIC APM) solution coincides with projects that are developed based on micro-services.
 In 2019 for the projects on which I was responsible for performance testing.

 At this time (2019) the first versions of ELASTIC APM were released.
 I was attracted by easy installation of agents, the numerous protocols supported by the Java agent (https://www.elastic.co/guide/en/apm/agent/java/current/supported-technologies-details.html) including the Apache HttpClient used in JMeter and other languages (GO, .Net, Node.js, PHP, Python, Ruby), the dashboards quality in Kibana for the APM.